kreatoo/website-hugo/content/install.md

 * Updates are available with a lag.
 * Has less customizability.
 * Doesn't require building packages, making it more suitable to older/less powerful systems.
+* Is not currently stable, packages may not even exist on the mirror.

-This installationg guide will assume that you are gonna install binary packages (`nyaa i packagename`).
+This installation guide will assume that you are gonna install binary packages (`nyaa i packagename`).
 If you want to build packages, please change `nyaa i` to `nyaa b` so it builds the packages instead of installing the binary.

 Now we can continue with installing base system packages.